lspector/lspector.github.io/publications.md

 Ding, L., E. Pantridge, and L. Spector.
 2023.
 Probabilistic Lexicase Selection.
 In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '23)_.
 Association for Computing Machinery, New York, NY, USA, 1073–1081. ([pdf](https://doi.org/10.1145/3583131.3590375); [preprint pdf](https://arxiv.org/abs/2305.11681))

+Boldi, R., and L. Spector.
+2023.
+Can the Problem-Solving Benefits of Quality Diversity be Obtained Without Explicit Diversity Maintenance?
+In _Genetic and Evolutionary Computation Conference Companion (GECCO-2023 Companion)._ Association for Computing Machinery, New York, NY, USA, 2152–2156. ([pdf](https://doi.org/10.1145/3583133.3596336))

 Boldi, R., T. Helmuth, and L. Spector.
 2022.
 The environmental discontinuity hypothesis for down-sampled lexicase selection.
 In the _Why it didn't work-shop_ at _ALIFE 2022: The 2022 Conference on Artificial Life_. ([pdf](https://arxiv.org/pdf/2205.15931.pdf))

 Pantridge, E., T. Helmuth, and L. Spector.
 2022.
 Functional code building genetic programming.
 In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '22)_, pp. 1000-1008.
 Published by the Association for Computing Machinery. ([pdf](https://doi.acm.org?doi=3512290.3528866))